dapperbeing94/vedic-mastery-study/SOUL_TRANSMIGRATION_PROTOCOL.md

 1. **Quality over Speed**: Never sacrifice depth for completion
 2. **Context Preservation**: Always maintain full context across all categories
+3. **Objective Tracking**: Use the tracking system to maintain awareness
-3. **Multiple Perspectives**: Include diverse commentarial traditions
+4. **Multiple Perspectives**: Include diverse commentarial traditions
-4. **Practical Application**: Connect ancient wisdom to modern life
+5. **Practical Application**: Connect ancient wisdom to modern life
-5. **Systematic Documentation**: Everything goes into the database and GitHub
+6. **Systematic Documentation**: Everything goes into the database and GitHub
-6. **Seamless Continuity**: Update this protocol after every milestone
+7. **Seamless Continuity**: Update this protocol after every milestone

 ---

 ## 🙏 The Sacred Journey

-From the ancient Vedic hymns to modern interpretations, from ritual manuals to meditation techniques, from philosophical treatises to devotional poetry - we have traversed a vast landscape of Hindu Vedic wisdom.

-**The green belt foundation is complete.**
-**The blue belt depth work is complete.**
-**The path continues to unfold...**
+We have built a solid foundation with the Green Belt (90.6% breadth coverage) and have begun the deep dive work of the Blue Belt (33% complete).
+The **Continuity and Thoroughness Protocol** now runs in the background, ensuring we never lose sight of the end-to-end framework as we work toward mastery.

+**The journey continues with clarity, purpose, and systematic progress.**

 ---